remix-run/remix/docs/api/conventions.md

 | root.tsx
 ```

-This is your root layout, or "root route" (very sorry for those of you who pronounce those words the same way!).
+The file in `app/root.tsx` is your root layout, or "root route" (very sorry for those of you who pronounce those words the same way!).
 It works just like all other routes:

 - You can export a [`loader`](#loader), [`action`](#action), [`meta`](#meta), [`headers`](#headers), or [`links`](#links) function
 - You can export an [`ErrorBoundary`](#errorboundary) or [`CatchBoundary`](#catchboundary)